Focus and Scope

 Abstract should be non-structured.
 The word count should not exceed 4500 words.
 Narrative reviews should critically assess the current knowledge of the field.

 -Systematic reviews- Systematic reviews of RCTs or Observational Studies will be accepted by the Journal.
 The protocol of the study should adhere to PRISMA or MOOSE guidelines for systematic reviews of RCTs or Observational studies, respectively.
-Up to 40 references can be stated.
+The number of references should not exceed 150.
 Abstracts should be structured.

 This type of publication is best suited to describe significant important in clinical practice such as introduction of new technology or practical approaches to recognized clinical challenges.
 They should conform to highest scientific and clinical practice standards.